 HR will work with the employee to determine the type of accommodation(s) needed that

 will enable the employee to accomplish the essential functions of the job.

 - Employees can submit documents via email to email@example.com or fax them to (972) 599 - 3156.

 - If approved, HR will make arrangements for any accommodations that involve modifications to facilities, office furniture or the purchase of equipment.

 Departmental Scheduling for Regular and Recurring Services (Interpreters/CARTS)

 - An individual approved by the College for an ADA accommodation involving services such as interpreters or captionists/CARTs will work through their department regarding scheduling those services.

 - HR will provide instructions to the department regarding the process and a list of approved external agencies to use whenever the college’s part-time interpreters are not available.

 - The department will make arrangements for interpreters for their employee according to those instructions and forward time sheets or invoices to HR for processing against a college ADA cost center.
 All time sheets and invoices should be approved by the department before forwarding them to HR.

 Interpreting services for some college-wide events, such as graduation and All College Day, are generally scheduled by either the Registrar or through HR.
-HR will not always know when an employee is planning to participate in an event or activity, so it is important for the employee to work with his/her department (and coordinate with the Assistant Director of Employment and Benefits) when he/she is scheduled to participate in a non-departmental event to ensure appropriate interpreting services are provided but at the same time ensure that services are not double-scheduled.
+HR will not always know when an employee is planning to participate in an event or activity, so it is important for the employee to work with his/her department (and coordinate with the HR/Benefits Manager) when he/she is scheduled to participate in a non-departmental event to ensure appropriate interpreting services are provided but at the same time ensure that services are not double-scheduled.